Preventing Pressure Injuries

 Take care of your skin

-• After showering or bathing, put moisturizer or lotion on your skin.
+• Use lotion or moisturizer after showering or bathing.
 This can help keep your skin from breaking or cracking.

-• If you’re incontinent, clean your genital area (vaginal or penis area) as soon as you can.
+• If you have trouble controlling your bladder or bowels, clean your genital area (vaginal or penis area) as soon as they get wet.
 Put on a skin barrier ointment or cream to protect your skin and prevent it from breaking.

 • Do not rub or massage the bony parts of your skin if they’re red.
 This can hurt your skin and the tissues under it.

-• Eat a well-balanced diet and drink plenty of liquids.
+• Eat healthy foods and drink plenty of liquids.
 If you’re on a restricted diet, talk with a clinical dietitian nutritionist for suggestions.
 You need a diet with enough calories, protein, fluids, vitamins, and minerals for your skin to stay healthy.

 Last Updated